This article will teach you to create and add a custom page or template to a WordPress website.

 As you already know, you can add any WordPress page through your website dashboard from within the pages tab.

-page.php file in your theme directory to generate the appearance and the layout of the page.
+page.php file in your theme directory to generate the appearance and the page’s layout.

 That way, all pages’ appearance, and layout look the same, just with different content.

-The custom page will allow you to change it and design the look and the layout as you wish.
+The custom page template will allow you to change it and design the look and layout you wish.

 Why create a custom template in WordPress

-All pages were created equally but not all of them should look the same.
-Creating a custom WordPress page will allow you to inherit many functionality and design from the theme but will give you the flexibility to change the layout of the page.
+All pages were created equally, but not all should look the same.
+Creating a custom WordPress page will allow you to inherit many functionality and design from the theme and give you the flexibility to change the page’s layout.

-For example, if you want to create a landing page, which is a page with content only without header and footer, you can just create a custom page and prevent from the header and footer to load in that template.
-Now, every time that you’ll choose this template, it will be content only page.
+For example, if you want to create a landing page, which is a page with content only without a header and footer, you can create a custom page and prevent the header and footer from loading in that template.
+Every time you choose this template, it will be a content-only Page.

-On our website, for example, we needed to create a custom page template for our changelog page.
-There are many functions that run to order the items by date and we thought that using the default template won’t be a smart move.
-Instead, to add the functions to the functions.php file and increase its size, we decided to create a custom template and to enter the functions there.
+For example, we needed to create a custom page template for our changelog page on our website.
+Many functions run to order the items by date, and we thought using the default template won’t be a smart move.
+Instead, to add the tasks to the functions.php file and increase its size, we created a custom template and entered the functions there.

 Creating a Custom Page Template in WordPress

-You may be surprised, but creating a custom page template in WordPress is a fairly easy process.
+You may be surprised, but creating a custom page template in WordPress is a reasonably straightforward process.

-To add a page template, we will need to access our WordPress system files.
+We will need to access our WordPress system files to add a page template.
 We can do that using an FTP client.
 If you know how to use an FTP, go ahead, connect with FileZilla or any other client, and navigate to your child theme directory.